syang0624/CS156_Works/readme.md

-### This repo includes pre-class works and assignments for CS156, Machine Learning course at Minerva University.
+### This repo includes pre-class works and assignments for CS156, machine learning course at Minerva University.